On the structure of finitely generated modules and the unmixed degrees: Introduction

 where $\delta_{i, \dim U_i(M)}$ is Kronecker's symbol.
 The unmixed degree is a natural generalization of the ordinary degree as well as the {\it arithmetic degree} (for the definition of arithmetic degree, $\mathrm{adeg}(I,M)$, we refer to Definition \ref{adeg}).
-We prove the last main result of this paper as follows.
+We obtain the last main result of this paper.

 \begin{theorem} The unmixed degree $\mathrm{udeg}(I, \bullet)$ is an extended degree on the category of finitely generated $R$-modules $\mathcal{M}(R)$. \end{theorem}